cipherprime/WeveTraveledWebsite/content/xtra/behind.md

 ![Light Violin]

 # Light Violins
-Not everything makes it into a show.
-Here was the very first draft of our Light Vilions we were going to use for the window display.
+Not everything we tried made it into the show.
+Here is a prototype of the Light Violins we were going to use for the window display.